fmerinocasallo/fmerinocasallo.github.io/README.EN.md

 Hello! :grinning: :wave:

 I'm Fran, a **Data and Technology Specialist**.
-My roots are in Zaragoza, but my heart is in Valencia :heart: With a background that blends **science, engineering, and software development**, I'm dedicated to **translating data into actionable and valuable insights for strategic decision-making**.
+My roots are in Zaragoza, but my heart is in Valencia :heart:.
+With a background that blends **science, engineering, and software development**, I'm dedicated to **translating data into actionable and valuable insights for strategic decision-making**.

 ***